 IMPORTANT; The IESGA does not have access to the USGA handicap system so all members who carry a GHIN must enter your score and designate it as a tournament score.
 Do not forget to enter the round to GHIN with your Equitable Stroke Control (ESC) adjusted score.

-IF YOU HAVE QUESTIONS CONCERNING HANDICAPPING PLEASE CALL OR EMAIL THE HANDICAP CHAIRMAN,
+IF YOU HAVE QUESTIONS CONCERNING HANDICAPPING PLEASE EMAIL THE HANDICAP CHAIRMAN,